-For me, this is the greatest ghost film which has ever been made.
+I consider The Innocents to be the greatest ghost film which has ever been made.
 It is also my favourite horror film.
 Whenever I think of films featuring haunted houses, it is this film which always springs first into my mind.
-The cinematography and lighting both add so much to the film, with each one helping to provide an extremely unsettling and eerie look in every scene.
+The cinematography and lighting both add so much to the film, with each one helping to create an extremely unsettling and eerie look in every scene.
 The period set design is the icing on this horror cake because the house interiors look like a real home of the period in which the film is set.

 I don’t know about you, but I happen to think that spooky old houses are really the best locations to set horror stories in.
 An old haunted house gives you creaking floorboards, flickering candles and plenty of dark corners; add in the possibilities of spirits messing with your mind, and you really have got yourself one very frightening experience indeed.
 The Innocents is based upon the novel The Turn of the Screw by Henry James.
 It is a very frightening and claustrophobic film.
 I think that it makes for perfect viewing on a dark night or on a dark and stormy afternoon.